Bekay1211/owoBot/README.md

 `$ cd owoBot`

+`$ sudo nano TOKEN`

-then just paste the token you got from BotFather into the TOKEN file and type
+then just paste the token you got from BotFather into the TOKEN file, exit with ctrl+x then y then enter and type

-`$ python owobot.py`
+`$ sudo python3 owobot.py`

 ## how to use the bot: